seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 Safety dataset has 600 episodes
 Candidate dataset has 400 episodes
 Iteration 0
-Iteration 10
-Iteration 20
 Passed safety test!
 The solution found is:
-[[-0.17718385  0.1704365  -0.17040032  0.17088498]
- [ 0.17059895  0.17041713 -0.17023933 -0.17075099]
- [ 0.17071368 -0.17149423  0.17053143 -0.16999813]
- [ 0.17053054 -0.17239301 -0.1705741   0.18006215]
- [ 0.17048531  0.17024612 -0.17034173 -0.17001209]
- [-0.17303155  0.17141605  0.17056875 -0.17039872]
- [ 0.17040837 -0.1702631   0.17070513  0.16976562]
- [ 0.17046631  0.17002752 -0.16996262 -0.17031659]
+[[ 0.19907136  0.20260221 -0.20081473  0.2004336 ]
+ [-0.20323448  0.20115298 -0.2023812  -0.19957809]
+ [-0.20665602  0.19071499  0.20247835 -0.20167761]
+ [ 0.20084656  0.21050098 -0.20152061 -0.20083289]
+ [ 0.20156723  0.2012198  -0.20136459  0.20180457]
+ [-0.20693545 -0.20328714  0.20207675 -0.20123736]
+ [ 0.20047478 -0.20036864 -0.20053801  0.19877662]
+ [ 0.20421366  0.20038838 -0.20056068  0.21222363]
  [ 0.
 0. 0.
 0.        ]]

 {% endhighlight bash %}

 </p>
 As we can see, the solution returned by candidate selection passed the safety test.
-The solution is the Q-table, $p(s,a)$ of the new policy, where the jth column in the ith row represents the jth action given the ith state in the gridworld.
+The solution shows the weights $\theta(s,a)$ of the new policy, where the jth column in the ith row represents the $j$th action given the $i$th observation (also state, in this case) in the gridworld.
 The final row is all zeros because no actions are taken from the terminal state.
+This may not be a particularly good solution, but we have a high probability guarantee that it is better than the uniform random policy.
 <h3> Running a Seldonian Experiment </h3>
 <p>
 Now that we have successfully run the Seldonian algorithm once with the Engine, we are ready to run a Seldonian Experiment.
 This will help us better understand the safety and performance of our new policy.
 It will also help us understand how much data we need to meet the safety and performance requirements of our problem.
-The <a href="https://seldonian-toolkit.github.io/Experiments"> Seldonian Experiments library</a> was designed to help implement Seldonian Experiments.
 We recommend reading the <a href="https://seldonian-toolkit.github.io/Experiments/build/html/overview.html">Experiments overview</a> before continuing here.
 If you have not already installed the Experiments library, follow the instructions <a href="{{ "/tutorials/install_toolkit_tutorial/" | relative_url}}">here</a> to do so.
 </p>

 <p>
     Here is an outline of the experiment we will run:
     <ul>
+        <li>The performance metric we will use is the expected discounted return.</li>
         <li>Create an array of data fractions, which will determine how much of the data to use as input to the Seldonian algorithm in each trial.
 We will use 10 different data fractions, which will be log-spaced between aproximately 0.005 and 1.0.
-This array times the number of epsiodes in the original dataset (1000) will make up the horizontal axis of the three plots.</li>
+This array times the number of epsiodes in the original dataset (1,000) will make up the horizontal axis of the three plots, i.e., the "number of training samples."</li>
-        <li>Create 20 datasets (one for each trial) by re-running the behavioral data generation process with a different random seed.
-Each regenerated dataset will have the same number of episodes (1000) as the original dataset.
-We use 20 trials so that we can compute uncertainties on the plotted quantities at each data fraction. <b>We will use yet another re-generated dataset as the ground truth dataset</b> for calculating the performance and safety metrics.</li>
+        <li>Create 20 datasets (one for each trial) by re-running the behavior data generation process with a different random seed.
+Each regenerated dataset will have the same number of episodes (1,000) as the original dataset.
+We use 20 trials so that we can compute uncertainties on the plotted quantities at each data fraction. <b>We will use a dataset of 1,000 episodes generated using the new policy as the ground truth dataset</b> when calculating the performance and safety metrics for each trial. </li>
         <li>
         For each <code class='highlight'>data_frac</code> in the array of data fractions, run 20 trials.
 In each trial, use only the first <code class='highlight'>data_frac</code> fraction of episodes to run the Seldonian algorithm using the Seldonian Engine.
 We will use the same spec file we used above for each run of the Engine, where only the <code class='highlight'>dataset</code> parameter will be modified for each trial.
 This will generate 15x20=300 total runs of the Seldonian algorithm.
 Each run will consist of a different set of new policy parameters, or "NSF" if no solution was found. </li>
-        <li>For each <code class='highlight'>data_frac</code>, if a solution was returned that passed the safety test, calculate the mean and standard error on the performance (expected discounted return) across the 20 trials at this <code class='highlight'>data_frac</code> using the new policy parameters evaluated on the ground truth episodes.
+        <li>For each <code class='highlight'>data_frac</code>, calculate the mean and standard error on the performance (expected discounted return) across the 20 trials at this <code class='highlight'>data_frac</code>.
 This will be the data used for the first of the three plots.
 Also record how often a solution was returned and passed the safety test across the 20 trials.
-This fraction, referred to as the "solution rate", will be used to make the second of the three plots.
+This fraction, referred to as the "solution rate," will be used to make the second of the three plots.
 Finally, for the trials that returned solutions that passed the safety test, calculate the fraction of trials for which the constraint was violated on the ground truth episodes.
 The fraction violated will be referred to as the "failure rate" and will make up the third and final plot. </li>
     </ul>
 </p>
 <p>